matteoferla/Snippets-for-ColabFold/README.md

 A collections of Pythonic snippets for working with ColabFold.

 ## Note
-I am a biochemist not a geneticist.
-I write in Python and do not use R. Please do not email me asking for a R snippet.

-## Second note
 These may be handy:

 A Gist to convert a colab notebook to a Jupyter notebook: